Graduate Training in Data-Enabled Research into Human Behavior and its Cognitive and Neural Mechanisms

 |December 8, 2017||October 6, 2017||November 1, 2016||March 3, 2015|

+NOTE: NSF Award 1449828 is in its final year and will end with the 2020-2021 trainee cohort.
 Any University of Rochester graduate student in a discipline related to computer science, data science, or brain and cognitive sciences is welcome to apply.

 BCS/CS NRT Fellowships

 Each year, a group of PhD students from the Departments of Computer Science and Brain and Cognitive Sciences receive a one-year fellowship.
 The fellowships augment other sources of support for PhD students, such as research assistantships and teaching assistantships, but do not support any one student for the duration of his or her studies.
 Fellowships are limited to US citizens and permanent residents.